 Cayenne pepper gives natural support to your digestive system and immune system.
 It helps to digest food and reduces constipation by cleansing the bowel of Candida and other toxins.
 Cayenne also increases metabolism and circulation, which will help to reduce one of the most common Candida symptoms, fatigue.
 Use cayenne pepper liberally to spice up your favorite foods.

-For the full list of my 25 top Candida-fighting foods, check out my Ultimate Candida Diet treatment program.
+For the full list of our top 28 Candida-fighting foods, check out our Ultimate Candida Diet treatment program.